Services for students

 It is the responsibility of the student to initiate the insurance procedure by providing their insurance information to the provider of service (doctor, hospital, etc.) at the time of service and to assure that the claim and bills have been submitted for benefit payment.
-Commercial Travelers is responsible for processing your claims once submitted, effective August 15, 2015.
+Commercial Travelers is responsible for processing your claims once submitted.
 Their dedicated claims analysts and customer service representatives can address any questions you have on an outstanding claim or on how a claim has been paid.
 To contact the Claims Company:

 College Claims Department

 Utica, NY 13502

 Providers will bill the claims company directly.
 In the event that you paid for services and need to be reimbursed, mail the original invoice, proof of payment, and a copy of your student insurance ID card to Commercial Travelers.
 Medical claim forms are not required.
 Please retain a copy of all mailed documentation for your records.
 Approximately 30 business days are required to process a reimbursement for a medical claim.
 Benefits are payable for 52 weeks from date of occurrence or commencement of any loss covered by the policy.

 Benefits become effective on August 15, 2016 and continue through August 14, 2017.